 Check Family Records

 Are there diaries, yearbooks, letters, scrapbooks, etc. from previous generations that your family stores in the attic?
 You never know where connections will be forged in history.
-Look into the story of your family and you might be surprised that there's a hint of the story of Gaston in there.
+Look into the story of your family and you might be surprised that there's a hint of the story of Gaston.

 Google Varying Keywords

-You never know what you'll find by thinking around a research subject.
+You never know what you'll find by thinking about different aspects of a research subject.
 Sure, you have someone's name, but what about researching based on their profession, locality, interests, etc.?
-You'll find a more full picture of the person and potentially run across a truly unique piece of information.
+You will potentially uncover a unique piece of information or another lead.

 Look into Church Records

-Baptisms, marriages, and other church functions are often internally-recorded and can lead to key dates as well as other details.
+Baptisms, marriages, and other church functions are often only internally-recorded and those events can lead to key dates.
 If it's possible to determine where your research subject went to church, that location might have records that national databases do not.

 ONLINE 1850 Slave Schedule (VIEW)